stackworx/formik-mui/docs/docs/api/material-ui-lab.md

 ---
-id: material-ui-lab
+id: mui-lab
-title: Material-UI Lab
+title: Mui Lab
 ---

 The following props are always excluded: `name, value, error`, and additional ones where it makes sense.